uOttawa Card Service Cardholder Agreement

 The uOttawa card may also used to identify you, when appropriate, as a University student, employee or visitor and as eligible to receive certain services and as permitted to obtain access to certain University premises.

 You are the only person entitled to use your uOttawa card.
 The uOttawa card is non-transferable.
-You may not use your uOttawa card for any illegal, improper or unlawful purpose or otherwise in a manner that contravenes this Cardholder Agreement.
+You may not use your uOttawa card to commit or facilitate any illegal, improper or unlawful purpose or otherwise in a manner that contravenes this Cardholder Agreement.
 Using another uOttawa card, or altering, falsifying, selling or tampering with a uOttawa card, is prohibited and subject to sanctions, pursuant to the , and may also be subject to civil or criminal proceedings.

 You may use your uOttawa card for purchases where accepted by uOttawa service providers, provided funds are available in your account.
 The purchase of alcohol, cigarettes, gift cards or lottery tickets is prohibited.
 The uOttawa card does not provide credit.
 Cash-back transactions are not permitted.
 The University reserves the right to deduct any outstanding balance on your student account from any refund of uOttawa card funds you may receive (see section 9, refunds).